Agriculture

 Apart from the benefits, there are also some disadvantages of DAP fertilizer.
 Have a look at the below points:

-• The excessive use of DAP fertilizer can deteriorate soil fertility.
+• The excessive DAP fertilizer uses can deteriorate soil fertility.

 • Its overspreading can kill many essential microorganisms present in the soil.